Analysis of casino shelf shuffling machines: Analysis of one pass through a shelf shuffler

-\begin{defn} Suppose that $m=1$.
-Then the theorem yields the uniform distribution on the $2^{n-1}$ permutations with no valleys.
+\begin{defn*} Suppose that $m=1$.
+Then the theorem yields the uniform distribution on the $2^{n-1}$ permutations with no valleys; a permutation with one or more valleys occurs with probability 0.
 Permutations with no valleys are also sometimes called unimodal permutations.
-These arise in social choice theory through Coombs' ``unfolding'' hypothesis \cite[Chap.~6]{D88}. \end{defn}
+These arise in social choice theory through Coombs's ``unfolding'' hypothesis \citet{D88}, Chapter~6.
+They also appear in dynamical systems and magic tricks see \citet{DiaconisGraham2011}, Chapter~5. \end{defn*}

-\begin{rem} By considering the cases $m\geq n$ and $n\geq m$ we see that, in the formula of Theorem \ref{shelf}, the range of summation can be taken up to $n-1$ instead of $m-1$.
-This will be useful later. \end{rem}
+\begin{rem*} By considering the cases $m\geq n$ and $n\geq m$ we see that, in the formula of Theorem~\ref{shelf}, the range of summation can be taken up to $n-1$ instead of $m-1$.
+This will be useful later. \end{rem*}

-Theorem \ref{shelf} makes it easy to compute the distance to stationarity for any of the metrics in \ref{sec22}.
-Indeed, the separation and $l(\infty)$ distance is attained at either permutations with a maximum number of valleys (when $n=52$, this maximum is 25) or for permutations with 0 valleys.
-For the total variation distance, with $P_m(v)$ denoting the probability in Theorem \ref{shelf},
+Theorem~\ref{shelf} makes it easy to compute the distance to stationarity for any of the metrics in Section~\ref{sec22}.
+Indeed, the separation and $l_\infty$ distance is attained at either permutations with a maximum number of valleys (when $n=52$, this maximum is~25) or for permutations with 0 valleys.
+For the total variation distance, with $P_m(v)$ denoting the probability in Theorem~\ref{shelf},

-\ref{table1} gives these distances when $n=52$ for various numbers of shelves $m$.
-Larger values of $m$ are of interest because of the convolution results explained in \ref{sec4}.
+Table~\ref{table1} gives these distances when $n=52$ for various numbers of shelves~$m$.
+Larger values of $m$ are of interest because of the convolution results explained in Section~\ref{sec4}.
 These numbers show that ten shelves are woefully insufficient.
 Indeed, 50 shelves are hardly sufficient.

-To prove Theorem \ref{shelf}, we will relate it to the following $2m$-shuffle on the hyperoctahedral group $B_n$: cut the deck multinomially into $2m$ piles.
+To prove Theorem~\ref{shelf}, we will relate it to the following $2m$-shuffle on the hyperoctahedral group $B_n$: cut the deck multinomially into $2m$ piles.
 Then flip over the odd numbered stacks, and riffle the piles together, by dropping one card at a time from one of the stacks (at each stage with probability proportional to stack size).
-When $m=1$ this shuffle was studied in \cite{bayer}, and for larger $m$ it was studied in \cite{F1}.
+When $m=1$ this shuffle was studied in \citet{bayer}, and for larger $m$ it was studied in \citet{F1}.